 In order to make these maps sensitive to seasonal variations, Normalized Difference Vegetative Index (NDVI) was utilized.
 NDVI is the measure of the density of greenness of vegetation and is commonly used as a proxy for plant productivity.
 For this project, annual cumulative NDVI was chosen.
 This quantifies the amount of plant growth throughout the entire year instead of a snapshot.
 This product compiled MODIS, 8-day average NDVI and combines it over and annual basis to compute the accumulation of NDVI response for an entire year.
 Since MODIS is a daily pass sensor, this type of product works well for the computation of long term averages and accounts for anomalies within the data.

 MODIS derived annual cumulative NDVI was compiled from 2000-2014 from the USDA Forest Service Forwarn Early Warning System.
 This data set was for the entire contiguous United States and was clipped to cover the study area for this project; first for Texas and then for the six counties that surround the Possum Kingdom Complex wildfire area.
 The 15-year average was calculated and compared to each annual cumulative NDVI to calculate the percent change from the mean.
 This was then combined with fuel and vegetation map and clipped to each of the fuel types to highlights areas that are above and below average for a particular year.
+Since NDVI is used to measure plant productivity, this indicates the amount of relative biomass accumulation or relative fuel load.

+Zonal Mean

-Since NDVI is used to measure plant productivity, this indicates the amount of relative biomass accumulation or relative fuel load.Another way that these MODIS derived cumulative NDVI products were used was to calculate zonal means or an average NDVI value for each type of fuel.
+Another way that these MODIS derived cumulative NDVI products were used was to calculate zonal means or an average NDVI value for each type of fuel.
 This was first done on the six county study area.
 First the 15-year average was used to calculate the mean value for each fuel type.
-This indicated the the typical NDVI response for the each of the grassland fuels.
+This indicated the typical NDVI response for the each of the grassland fuels.
 This data was then compared to each individual year of annual cumulative NDVI resulting the percent change from the fuel mean.
 This product allowed for analysis of how temporal and spatial variations related to the typical NDVI signature for each fuel.